vmware-archive/sql-to-dbsp-compiler/README.md

 | index/orderby        |         N/A | 310,630/0 |   310,630/0   |
 | evidence             |         N/A |    153/25 |               |

+We have 2 failing tests; these tests depend on unspecified features of the SQL semantics (numeric overflow), so we can argue that they are broken by design.

 The "index" tests cannot be executed with the `DBSPExecutor` since it does not support the "unique index" SQL statement.

-The JDBC executor used Postgres as a backing databse.
+The results in this table were produced using the JDBC executor with Postgres as a backing database.